JALA Logo JALA Title line

 --Apologies to Lewis Carroll

-First, the Bottom Line: It is very doubtful that world oil production can increase much beyond present values.
-Yet oil demand continues to grow.
-Unless something changes, soon there will be a crash.
+In 2005 we thought that it was very doubtful that world oil production could increase much beyond the 2005 values.
+"Yet oil demand continued to grow.
+Unless something changes, soon there will be a crash."

 The facts.